-Туре Count Addresses Notes Word Address within a half-page (16 byte) 8 (word addresses) A2 - A0 16 bytes Word Address within Write Buffer Line (512 byte) 256 (word addresses) A7 - A0 512 bytes Half-pages (16 bytes) within Erase Sector (256 KB) 8192 (half-pages) A16 - A3 Write Buffer Lines (512 bytes) within Erase Sector (256 KB) 512 (lines) A16 - A8 Total Number of Erase Sectors (256 KB) 256 (512 Mb) 128 (256 Mb) 64 (128 Mb) Amax - A17
+Туре Count Addresses Notes Word address within a half-page (16 byte) 8 (word addresses) A2-A0 16 bytes Word address within write buffer line (512 byte) 256 (word addresses) A7-A0 512 bytes Half-pages (16 bytes) within erase sector (256 KB) 8192 (half-pages) A16-A3 - Write buffer lines (512 bytes) within erase sector (256 KB) 512 (lines) A16-A8 - Total number of erase sectors (256 KB) 256 (512 Mb) 128 (256 Mb) 64 (128 Mb) Amax-A17 -

-The device control logic is subdivided into two parallel operating sections: the Host Interface Controller (HIC) and the Embedded Algorithm Controller (EAC).
-The HIC monitors signal levels on the device inputs and drives outputs as needed to complete read and write data transfers with the host system (HyperFlash master).
+The device control logic is subdivided into two parallel operating sections: the host interface controller (HIC) and the embedded algorithm controller (EAC).
+The HIC monitors signal levels on the device inputs and drives outputs as needed to complete read and write data transfers with the host system (HYPERFLASHTM master).
 The HIC delivers data from the currently entered address map on read transfers; places write transfer address and data information into the EAC command memory; notifies the EAC of power transition, and write transfers.
-The EAC looks in the command memory, after a write transfer, for legal command sequences and performs the related Embedded Algorithms.
+The EAC looks in the command memory, after a write transfer, for legal command sequences and performs the related Embedded Algorithms (EA).

-Changing the nonvolatile data in the memory array requires a complex sequence of operations that are called Embedded Algorithms (EA).
+Changing the non-volatile data in the memory array requires a complex sequence of operations that are called EA's.
 The algorithms are managed entirely by the internal EAC.
 The main algorithms perform programming and erase of the main flash array data.
 The host system writes command codes to the flash device address space.
 The EAC receives the command, performs all the necessary steps to complete the command, and provides status information during the progress of an EA.

 The erased state of each memory bit is a logic '1'.
 Programming changes a logic '1' (HIGH) to a logic '0' (LOW).
 Only an erase operation is able to change a '0' to a '1'.
-An erase operation must be performed on an entire 256-KB (or 4-KB for parameter sectors) aligned group of data called a Sector.
-When shipped from Cypress, all Sectors are erased.
+An erase operation must be performed on an entire 256-KB (or 4-KB for parameter sectors) aligned group of data called a sector.
+When shipped from Infineon, all sectors are erased.

-Programming is done via a 512-byte Write Buffer.
-It is possible to write from one to 256 words, anywhere within the Write Buffer before starting a programming operation.
-Within the flash memory array, each 512-byte aligned group of data is called a Line.
-A programming operation transfers data from the volatile Write Buffer to a nonvolatile memory array Line.
-The operation is called Write Buffer Programming.
+Programming is done via a 512-byte write buffer.
+It is possible to write from one to 256 words, anywhere within the write buffer before starting a programming operation.
+Within the flash memory array, each 512-byte aligned group of data is called a line.
+A programming operation transfers data from the volatile write buffer to a non-volatile memory array line.
+The operation is called write buffer programming.

-The Write Buffer is filled with 1s after reset or the completion of any operation using the Write Buffer.
+The write buffer is filled with 1s after reset or the completion of any operation using the write buffer.
 Any locations not written to a '0' by a Write to Buffer command are by default still filled with 1s.
-Any 1s in the Write Buffer do not affect data in the memory array during a programming operation.
+Any 1s in the write buffer do not affect data in the memory array during a programming operation.

-In addition to the mandatory signals (CS#, CK, CK#, DQ [7:0], RWDS) dedicated to the HyperBus, the device also includes optional signals (RESET#, INT#, RSTO#, and Phase Shifted clocks PSC/PSC#).
+In addition to the mandatory signals (CS#, CK, CK#, DQ [7:0], RWDS) dedicated to the HYPERBUSTM, the device also includes optional signals (RESET#, INT#, RSTO#, and phase shifted clocks PSC/PSC#).

-When RESET# transitions from LOW to HIGH the device returns to the default state that occurs after an internal Power-On Reset (POR).
+When RESET# transitions from LOW to HIGH the device returns to the default state that occurs after an internal power-on reset (POR).

-The INT# output can provide an interrupt to the HyperFlash master to indicate when the HyperFlash transitions from busy to ready at the end of a program or erase operation.
+The INT# output can provide an interrupt to the HYPERFLASHTM master to indicate when the HYPERFLASHTM transitions from busy to ready at the end of a program or erase operation.